staabm/staabm.github.io/_posts/2024-01-15-phpstan-require-extends-implements.md

 #### `@phpstan-require-extends` trait-example

-It's best described iwth an example, so have a look at the psalm documentation example:
+It's best described with an example, so have a look at the psalm documentation example:

 ```php
 /**